 - Date of Birth

-Here you will find a complete breakdown of all the devices which have been used to interact with your app and website over the entire lifetime of a user.
-Such details come in handy especially when debugging, fixing crash reports and so on.
+Here you will find a complete breakdown of all the devices used to interact with your app and website over the entire lifetime of a user.
+Such details come in handy, especially when debugging, fixing crash reports, and so on.

 - A maximum of 10 devices with extensive technical details can be found under each subsection.